EvansPie/EPDeckView/README.md

 ## Installation
-Just add the EPDeckView.swift, EPCardView, EPDeckViewAnimationManager & Extensions.swift files to your project or use [CocoaPods](https://cocoapods.org) with Podfile:`ruby pod 'EPDeckView', '~> 0.1.0'`
+Just add the EPDeckView.swift, EPCardView, EPDeckViewAnimationManager & Extensions.swift files to your project.

+Alternatively use [CocoaPods](https://cocoapods.org) with Podfile:`pod 'EPDeckView', '~> 0.1.0'`

 ## Usage
 1) Create a new view inheriting `EPDeckView` and add it on your view.

-2) Conform to `EPDeckViewDataSource` & `EPDeckViewDelegate` as you would with a `UITableView`.
+2.)
+Conform to `EPDeckViewDataSource` & `EPDeckViewDelegate` as you would with a `UITableView`.

+3) Return the number of cards that you wish to add in the data source function `numberOfCardsInDeckView:`.

+4) Create & return each card of the deck with `deckView(:, cardViewAtIndexPath:`.

 ## Requirements